GAPinDNNs Seminar

 The topics of the seminar are broad and lie at the intersection of machine learning (in particular deep learning), pure mathematics and theoretical physics.
 We have both more theoretical and more applied speakers.
 If you would like to receive invitations to upcoming talks, please let the seminar organizers know and we will add you to our email list.

-Seminars usually happen in-person only on Mondays at 13.15am.
-After the seminar we go for lunch with the speaker and there is a speaker dinner in the evening before or after the talk.
+Seminars usually happen in-person only on Thursdays at 1.30pm.
+Before the seminar we go for lunch with the speaker and there is a speaker dinner in the evening before or after the talk.

 Current seminar organizers are Jan Gerken and Max Guillen.